Core Idea

 Stocks as Buffers: Where Resilience Lives

-Resilience is structurally embedded in stocks (see also System-Flow):
+Resilience is structurally embedded in stocks:

-- Large stocks absorb perturbations without triggering system failure.
+- Large stocks absorb perturbations without triggering system failure

 Meta-Resilience: Adaptive Capacity

-Meadows distinguishes a deeper form of resilience — meta-resilience or adaptive capacity:
+Meadows distinguishes a deeper form — meta-resilience:

-- A system that can modify its own feedback structure in response to shocks is more resilient than one with fixed structure.
+- A system that can modify its own feedback structure in response to shocks is more resilient than one with fixed structure

 Why Resilience Erodes

-- The benefits of resilience only materialise when rare shocks arrive.
+- The benefits of resilience only materialise when rare shocks arrive

-- Short-term performance metrics reward efficiency, not preparedness.
+- Short-term performance metrics reward efficiency, not preparedness

 Related Concepts